aleahwhite/03-passwordgen/README.md

-# Challenge Three - Password Generator
+# Challenge 3 - Password Generator

 ## Description:
 The motivation for this website was to create a semi-personalized password generator using JavaScript.
 This generator will give a series of prompts for the user to chose from like the number of characters (8-128), special characters or not, and lower/uppercase characters or not.
 It will then generate a randomized and secure password for the user to copy.